How to Protect Your Future

 If a person or company other than your employer contributed to your injuries, you may be able to file a claim for compensation beyond what your workers’ compensation benefits provide.

-Fields Law Firm is Minnesota’s resource for injured workers, and we’re here to help you get all of the future medical, wage loss and employment benefits you’re entitled to after you’ve been hurt at work.
+Our Minnesota workers’ compensation lawyers are here to help you get all of the future medical, wage loss and employment benefits you’re entitled to after you’ve been hurt at work.
 Whether you’re wondering about your rights or just need help understanding what comes next, we’re here to answer your questions with free, no-obligation advice you can trust.

 What if I have an old work injury and need additional medical treatment?